ereiskind/nolcat/docs/source/roadmap.rst

 * Save `nolcat.ConvertJSONDictsToDataframe` output as parquet in S3

-  * Create helper function for saving dataframe to S3 as parquet
   * End `nolcat.ConvertJSONDictsToDataframe.create_dataframe()` by saving a parquet file to S3
   * Adjust calls to `nolcat.ConvertJSONDictsToDataframe.create_dataframe()` to not expect return values (#ToDo: PARQUET IN S3--)
   * Adjust tests and function call chain diagram to correspond with above changes